w-bonelli/w-bonelli.github.io/_posts/2019-12-7-attention-is-scarce-and-software-is-glue.md

 We swim around in this wrinkly, porous windshield, where the air(row) we call time never stops pressing around and through us, always in the same direction: forward.
 From behind.
 Something up ahead sucks.

 As Morton points out, wicked problems tend to be things we're on the insides of: global heating, for example, or the bacteriological arms race.
 What's the medium?
 We are.
-We and an unthinkable sticky glob of stuff and life.
+We and an unthinkable mass of stuff and life.
 In this warming web of whatever it is we are not alone.

 To anthropomorphize, most of the things and beings in the universe appear to care not a wit about the human condition.
 We, on the other hand, probably ought hereforward to care deeply for non-humans and humans both if either are to thrive.